Rajpratik71/linux-manPages/psicc.md

        psicc [options]

 DESCRIPTION
-       lcms  is  a  standalone CMM engine, which deals with the color manage‐ ment.
+       lcms is a standalone CMM engine, which deals with the color management.
 It implements a fast transformation between ICC profiles.  psicc is little cms PostScript converter.

 OPTIONS
        -b     Black point compensation (CRD only).